Exterior of a steps leading to a black and white building in a leafy area. It is a bath house for the hot springs in Taiwan

 Hot Springs In Taiwan

 Situated 100 miles off mainland China where the East and South China Seas meet, Taiwan lies on a fault line where the collision of continental plates brings with it danger from earthquakes.
-Yet the combination of an oceanic trench and volcanoes also means the country can reap the benefits from the natural thermal waters that spring to the surface.

 A view on a nice day of the Taipei 101 tower.
 In the foreground is a cut out sign that says Taipei.